dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 ### Results:

 Large scale training allows for superior quality of generated images.
 However, it comes with its own challenges, such as instability.
 The authors show, that even though the stability can be enforced through regularization methods (especially on the discriminator), the quality of the network is bound to suffer.
-The clever workaround is to relax the constraints on the weights and allow for training collapse at the later stages.
-Here, we may apply the early stopping technique to pick the set of weights just before the collapse.
+The clever workaround is to relax the constraints on the weights and allow for training to collapse at the later stages.
+Then, we may apply the early stopping technique to pick the set of weights just before the collapse.
 Those weights are usually sufficiently good to achieve impressive results.

 {:refdef: style="text-align: center;"}
 ![alt text](/assets/5/1.png)